Ron Edmond, Crisis Communications Subject Matter Expert

 Three things you may not know about me

-I serve as liaison to the Oak Ridge Public Schools Education Foundation as the chairperson of my high school graduating class scholarship program targeting at-risk students.
+I serve as liaison to the Oak Ridge Public Schools Education Foundation as the administrator for my high school graduating class scholarship program enabling at-risk students to achieve post-high school education opportunities.

 Ron Edmond at International Crisis and Risk Communication Conference